Learn about this common type of headache, its symptoms and how it is diagnosed and treated.

-Symptoms of Tension-Type Headaches
+Symptoms of Tension-Type Headache

-Types of Tension-Type headache
+Types of Tension-Type Headache

 Tension-type headache is broken down into three types:

-- Infrequent episodic type tension-type headache: one or fewer episodes per month.
+- Infrequent episodic-type tension-type headache – One or fewer episodes per month.

-- Frequent episodic type tension-type headache: more than one, but fewer than 15 episodes per month for three or more months.
+- Frequent episodic-type tension-type headache – More than one but fewer than 15 episodes per month for three or more months.

-Infrequent episodic tension-type headache needs only treatment for individual episodes (acute treatment).
-Simple analgesics, such as nonsteroidal anti-inflammatory drugs (NSAIDs) or aspirin, are reasonable choices.
-Sometimes combination analgesics including caffeine can be more effective; but with frequent use, side effects such as rebound headache may emerge.
-Use of combination therapies containing either butalbital or opioids for treatment of tension-type headache is generally not recommended because of the risk of tolerance, dependency, toxicity, and the development of medication overuse headache.
-Acute treatments should be limited to no more than twice per week, otherwise, they can produce medication overuse headache and may cause undesirable effects on the liver, kidneys, stomach and other organs.
+It is important to include your doctor in your treatment plan to avoid harmful medication interactions and side effects.
+For example, use of combination therapies containing either butalbital or opioids for treatment of tension-type headache is generally not recommended because of the risk of tolerance, dependency, toxicity and the development of medication overuse headache.
+Acute treatments should be limited to no more than twice per week—otherwise, they can produce medication overuse headache and may cause undesirable effects on the liver, kidneys, stomach and other organs.

 Reviewed for accuracy by the American Migraine Foundation’s subject matter experts, headache specialists and medical advisers with deep knowledge and training in headache medicine.
 Click here to read about our editorial board members.